3LawsRobotics/3laws/docs/sources/getting_started.rst

       * Yield on failure:  This checkbox is like the "Send Desired" option.
 Setting this checkbox will override the failure control mode and just forward the "Desired control input" unmodified.
       * Can resume from failure: With this checkbox filled in, once the input data (control input, laser scan, and state) values start appearing after a failure, the robot will be commanded back into motion (if the desired control input is asking for that).
 If the box is unchecked once there is a failure, the robot will remain stopped until the Supervisor is restarted.

       * Use localization:  Supervisor provides a MarkerArray that displays the robot's bounding box and rays to the closest obstacles.
 If "Use Localization" is set, the display is created relative to the world frame.
-In situations where the localization may be less reliable, this checkbox can be de-selected, and the visualization will be based on the current robot base frame.
+In situations where the localization may be less reliable, this checkbox can be deselected, and the visualization will be based on the current robot base frame.

       * Accept wrong size laserscan: One of the checks that is made on the incoming data is that the laserscan is delivering the expected number of scan points each frame.
 However, there are many laser scanners that are not consistent in the number of scan points they deliver.
 Checking this option allows for laser scanners with non-constant number of scan points reported.